What is a chair?

 - The Urban mining Chair has associated Arts et Métiers Paris, Chimie ParisTech - PSL and Mines Paris - PSL since 2014.
 It is supported by ecosystem.
 Three themes of research are prioritized: the optimization of the strategic metals recycling industry; the sorting, compatibility and rehabilitation of plastics recycling; the development of new models for the circular economy.

 The Eco-design of buildings and infrastructures Chair (since 2008) that brings together AgroParisTech, Ecole des Ponts ParisTech and Mines Paris - PSL and is supported by Vinci became the Lab Research Environment Vinci ParisTech in 2019.

-The schools of ParisTech also developed
+The schools of ParisTech also developed like

 - The Modeling for Sustainable Development Chair (MPDD) since 2008, brings together AgroParisTech, the Ecole des Ponts ParisTech and Mines Paris - PSL, with funding from EDF, GRTgaz, Schneider Electric, the ADEME and the Ministère de la Transition Ecologique et Solidaire.